sa2ajj/docker/docs/sources/contributing/contributing.rst

 creating or modifying features.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
-Always run ``go fmt`` before committing your changes.
+Always run :command:`go fmt` before committing your changes.
 Most editors have plugins that do this automatically, and there's also a git pre-commit hook: